paqu-io/form0-connector-pg/TESTING_RELEASES.md

 # Release Testing Log

-This document is for tracking testing notes, procedures, and any issues found during the release process.
+This document tracks testing notes, procedures, and any issues found during the release process.

 ## Usage Instructions